fong-lab/fong-lab-old-website/join/index.md

 For individuals interested in working in the lab for multiple semesters, there will be opportunity for research activities to broaden in future semesters according to student interests and lab needs.
 Such activities may include electrophysiological recordings, behavioral testing, and small animal surgery.

 If you are interested in applying for one of the open positions, please send an email to [ming-fai.fong@bme.gatech.edu](mailto:ming-fai.fong@bme.gatech.edu), formatted according to the following instructions:
--	Subject: "Histology Position" -or- Subject: "Instrumentation Position" (depending on which position you are applying for)
+-	Subject: "Histology Position" -or- Subject: "Mechanical Design Position" (depending on which position you are applying for)
 -	Body: Please write a brief statement of interest with the following information: (1) Introduce yourself.
 (2) Discuss why you are interested in our lab’s research.
 (3) Discuss why you are specifically interested in and/or qualified for the open position.
 (4) List times you could be available for an interview during the period between December 7-14, 2022.
 (5) List email contact information for two professional references.
 -	Attachment: resume or CV (max 2 pages)